 Saw palmetto is indigenous to the southeastern United States.
 Historically, it was used by Native Americans to treat genitourinary symptoms, relieve inflamed mucous membranes, increase testicular function and increase breast size.
 The extract is currently a popular supplement for treating benign prostatic hyperplasia (BPH) and those diagnosed with prostate cancer.
 Saw palmetto has been shown to inhibit 5a-reductase, an enzyme that converts testosterone to dihydrotestosterone.
-Saw palmetto extracts are approximately 90% fatty acids and are rich in saturated, medium-chain fatty acids myristate and laurate.
-Studies have proposed that fatty acids may be responsible for the inhibition of 5a-reductase, but which one(s) specifically is unknown.
+Saw palmetto extracts are approximately 90% fatty acids and are rich in saturated, medium-chain fatty acids, myristate, and laurate.
+Studies have proposed that fatty acids may be responsible for inhibiting 5a-reductase, but which one(s) is unknown.
 Saw palmetto also demonstrates a-adrenoceptor, muscarinic, and 1,4-dihydropyridine inhibitory properties.

-Black cohosh (Actaea racemosa) is commonly used to treat premenstrual syndrome (PMS), dysmenorrhea, and menopausal symptoms, and in particular, hot flashes.
+Black cohosh (Actaea racemosa) is commonly used to treat premenstrual syndrome (PMS), dysmenorrhea, menopausal symptoms, and in particular, hot flashes.
 It has also seen increased use in women who have breast cancer.
-Its increased use may in part be because of studies from the Women’s Health Initiative showing traditional hormone replacement therapy increased the risk of breast cancer and negative cardiovascular consequences.
+Its increased use may, in part, be because of studies from the Women's Health Initiative showing traditional hormone replacement therapy increased the risk of breast cancer and negative cardiovascular consequences.
 Black cohosh has been shown to have selective estrogen receptor modulator properties, but the specific compounds that impart this effect are as yet undetermined.
 Triterpene glycosides are one group suggested as the compounds responsible.
 Cycloartane triterpenoids found in black cohosh induced mitochondrial apoptosis and cell arrest.
 Actein, also found in black cohosh, showed antiangiogenic effects.
-10mg/kg of oral actin given for 7 days inhibited blood vessel formation.
+A dose of 10 mg/kg of oral actin for seven days inhibited blood vessel formation.
 The same dose given orally for 28 days decreased breast tumor size and metastasis to the lungs and liver in mice.
-Black cohosh’s efficacy in reducing hot flashes and controlling vasomotor symptoms has been shown in comprehensive studies.
+Black cohosh's efficacy in reducing hot flashes and controlling vasomotor symptoms has been shown in comprehensive studies.

 St. John's Wort

 Feverfew (Tanacetum parthenium) is commonly used for migraine headaches and menstrual cramps.
 It is native to Asia Minor but cultivated worldwide.
-Major active compounds found in feverfew are sesquiterpene lactones, 3b-hydroxy parthenolide, parthenolide, canin, and artecanin.
+Major active compounds found in feverfew include sesquiterpene lactones, 3b-hydroxy parthenolide, parthenolide, canin, and artecanin.
 Of these, parthenolide has been shown to have the most biological activity.
 It is highest in concentration in the leaves and flowers of the plant.
 Parthenolides have shown efficacy in preventing migraines.
-Its antimigraine properties include inhibition of serotonin release from platelets, vascular smooth muscle relaxation, and anti-inflammatory effects.
+Its antimigraine properties include inhibiting serotonin release from platelets, vascular smooth muscle relaxation, and anti-inflammatory effects.
 Chrysanthenyl acetate, found in feverfew essential oil, was shown to inhibit prostaglandins and have analgesic properties.
-Parthenolide has been shown to be nephroprotective by inhibiting free radical production from CCL metabolism.
+Parthenolide has demonstrated nephroprotective qualities by inhibiting free radical production from CCL metabolism.
 Parthenolide has also been shown to inactivate JAKs, consequently blocking STAT3 signaling that leads to the arrest of the growth and migration of cancer cells.

 The other possible interaction is when an herbal supplement has a similar mechanism of absorption, distribution, metabolism, or excretion (ADME) to a prescribed drug.
-In these cases, changing the dosage of the prescribed drug can safely counteract the negative interaction.
+In these cases, changing the prescribed drug dosage can safely counteract the negative interaction.

 Black cohosh has been shown to interact with the OATP2B1 enzyme; this may reduce the efficacy of fexofenadine, glyburide, amiodarone, and many statin medications.
 No clinically significant effects were seen on P-gp and multiple CYP enzymes.